Ta'Shia Phillips

-Ta'Shia Phillips (born January 24, 1989) is a former professional basketball player who most recently played for the New York Liberty of the Women's National Basketball Association.
+Ta'Shia Phillips (born January 24, 1989) is an American former professional basketball player who most recently played for the New York Liberty of the Women's National Basketball Association.

 USA Basketball

 Phillips was named a member of the team representing the US at the 2009 World University Games held in Belgrade, Serbia.
 The team won all seven games to earn the gold medal.
 Phillips averaged 4.9 points per game.

 Professional career

 Phillips was selected the first round of the 2011 WNBA draft (8th overall) by the Atlanta Dream.

 Coaching career

 In 2018 Phillips was hired as an assistant coach at the University of Indianapolis.